Cost of a radio, known as a wireless, in 1930s UK

 My parents went to a local Edgware supplier who charged them £9.10.0 for the radio itself, 7/6 for the work of installing it and aerial, and 5/- for the various bits and pieces.
 Below is a transcription of the receipt.

 Like most pre-war radios, this was a good quality piece of furniture in a large polished wood case and although we only ever used the two channels of the home service and the light programme, its dial showed that it was capable of receiving from much further afield.
-It was of course based on valves which frequently blew, so perhaps it is not surprising that it cost more then in the 1930s than a cheap radio today.